akimehta/ankt1_lever/content/work/capgemini-work.md

 description: "I was on the client side - ANZ Bank since day one."
 icon: "images/icons/icons8-circuit-50.png"
 ---
+## My responsibilities
+* Perform technical and business process mapping for AWS and GCP cloud migration within the re-platform lane.
+* Gather, analyse, and document business and technical requirements from multiple teams associated with applications entering the migration pipeline.
+* Report to and engage with senior stakeholders to build a strong and continuous relationship between ANZ and Capgemini migration engineers.
+* Apply SAFe practice and create features, epics and user stories in JIRA while acting as an Agile Scrum Master for Design and Migration squads.
+* Support DevOps engineers and Cloud Solution Architects by clearing all tooling and internal communication-related impediments.
+* Mentor and coach graduates and associate BAs.

+## The story
 I love change.
 My work from home desk setup keeps getting changed every few weeks.
 I am currently sitting at my work desk facing towards my room's east wall with a window to my left.
 A few weeks later, I am planning to change my setting to face toward the window with the east wall to my right.
 This is the same with my work as well.
 I love working on different projects rather than working on and supporting a single product.
 During one of my meditation sessions, I figured it is simply because I am a very curious person and someone who just enjoys learning something new.
 To quench my thirst for knowledge and experience, I love changes.

 I thought working for a big consultancy firm would be perfect!
 I would get to work on multiple projects with multiple clients.
 I joined Capgemini as a Senior Consultant and since day one, I was on the client side with ANZ Bank as a Senior Technical Business Analyst on a major enterprise-wide cloud transformation project.
 ANZ Bank had decided to migrate more than 3000 on-premises applications to GCP and AWS cloud environments.